 - Thiamine: Unlike other red meats such as beef and lamb, medium rare pork is exceptionally high in thiamine.
 Thiamine is a B vitamin essential for many bodily functions .

 - Zinc: Zinc is a crucial element plentiful in medium rare pork that promotes immune system activation .

 - Selenium: Cooked medium rare pork loins are high in selenium.
-Other significant sources of this critical component include beef, fish, poultry, and dairy products.

 - Niacin: Niacin, often known as vitamin B3, is a B vitamin essential for development and metabolism in the body .